Would you like to:-

 Patterns, trauma, memories, pain and suffering are all stored in the subconscious mind.
 It is through working with the subconscious mind and not the logical mind that suppressed emotions are released.
 To this end, the work done with Emotional Awakening may not make any sense to the logical mind.

 The work done goes deep as suppressed emotions are uncovered and experienced.
-If you have never allowed yourself to fully experience your feelings before, then this process may seem intense at first.
+If you have never allowed yourself to fully experience your feelings, then this process may seem intense, at first.
+Confusion, doubt and fear may also arise as releasing feelings feels unsafe, and, at times, there can be an unwillingness to allow or to move through these experiences.
+You might like to ask yourself, on a scale of 1 to 10 (10 being the most willing), how ready and willing are you to do this before booking a session.
 You may wish to consider having a session starting with less intense feelings and ease in to more in depth exercises.
 Together, we can discuss the appropriate level of intensity for you, after which you will be supported by me as I take you gently through each emotion that appears and see you safely through to the other side – to peace.

 “Healing means recontacting That which is already whole, beyond the healer and the healed – our true nature, simple and beautiful and ever-present.” ~ Jeff Foster